jlashner/HWPSS-prediction/README.md

 These are passed as a dictionary to to Telescope when initialized.
 A sample config file can be found in `/run/config.json`.

 ## Running the code
-You can run Telescope.py to find
+You can run Telescope.py to find HWPSS values for a given experiment.
+You can run HWPSS_Fit.py to play with how the HWP stack effects the A2 and A4 signals.